-- 1. Place blocking under main rail of frame with tongue jack on top of blocking in front of front spring, ALWAYS on main rail. - 2.
-Break the lug nuts loose before raising the camper.
+Place blocking under main rail of frame with hydraulic jack on top of blocking in front of front spring, ALWAYS on main rail.
+Break lug nuts loose before raising coach.
 DO NOT REMOVE lug nuts.

-- 3. Raise the camper with jack until wheel and tire is off the ground. - 4.
-Place additional blocking under frame for security support.
-DO NOT use tongue jack or the stability jacks to lift the camper. - 5.
-Be sure the camper is stable and on solid ground and will not move with wheel and tire off. - 6.
-Remove lug nuts when the tire is off the ground. - 7.
-Install spare tire and wheel on the camper. - 8.
-Reinstall lug nuts and tighten firmly. - 9.
-Lower the camper back to the ground.
-When the camper is fully on the ground, remove all blocks and jack. - 10.
-Fully tighten and torque lug nuts at 90 to 120 pounds. - 11.
-Return blocks and jack to a secure location either in camper or tow vehicle. - 12.
-Re-torque lug nuts after traveling 100 miles.
+3. Raise coach with jack until wheel and tire is off the ground.

+4. Place additional blocking under frame for security support.
+DO NOT depend fully on hydraulic jack.

+5. Be sure coach is solid and will not move with wheel and tire off.

+- 6. Remove lug nuts when tire is off the ground. - 7.
+Replace with spare tire and wheel onto hub. - 8.
+Reinstall lug nuts and tighten firmly.

+9. Drop tire and wheel onto ground after removing supports.

+10. Now fully tighten and torque lug nuts at 90 to 120 pounds.

+11. Place all equipment onto coach or tow vehicle, blocking and jack.

+12. Re-toque lug nuts after traveling 100 miles